 Once the police arrive, they will conduct their own investigation.
 Your insurance company will use your recollection and the police report when handling your claim.
 Seeking help from a lawyer can help you receive full compensation, especially if the negligent driver isn’t located.

-Dealing with a hit-and-run on your own can seem impossible.
+Dealing with a car accident caused by another person can seem impossible.
 If the police are unable to locate the person who hit you, your insurance company may offer you a lower settlement than you deserve.
 In order to recover quickly and receive fair compensation, it may be in your best interest to hire a lawyer from McMath Woods P.A.
-We work to help personal injury victims all over Arkansas.
+We work to help injury victims all over Arkansas.
 If you have questions about how to proceed after a hit-and-run accident, contact our firm.
 We can review your claim and help you take the next steps.

 What Do Environmental Protection Laws Limit?